Skip to Main Content

 Tips for PowerPoint

-• Follow the 6×6 or 7×7 rule (lines per slide and words per line)
+• Consider the 6×6 or 7×7 rule (lines per slide and words per line) which encourages text presentations to be a bulleted list vs. complete sentences.

-• Use citations and provide any copyright permissions (see Disclosure / Presentation of Content Guidelines above)
+• All images (graphs, charts, pictures, etc.) must be cited with copyright permission granted. (see Disclosure / Presentation of Content Guidelines above)

 • Be mindful of plagiarism